columbia/dvh-asplos-ae/README.md

 ## Prerequisites
 * Two physical machines connected by <em>private</em> network for stable and precise measurements.
   * Cloudlab.us provides machines and preconfigured profiles.
-It is available upon request for artifact evaluation.
+Machines will be available upon request for artifact evaluation.
 See [Instructions for Cloudlab](#instructions-for-cloudlab).

+## Overview
+The experiments measure various application performance on one machine, the server machine (i.e. bare-metal machine and virtual machines), where the other machine, which is the client machine, sends workloads to the server machine.

+We compare application performance on bare-metal to that on different virtualization levels (from 1 to 3) with different configurations (baseline, passthrough, DVH-VP, and DVH).

 ## Basic preparation
 Clone this repository on both machines as a **root** user.
 Note that all the commands other than this `git clone` command need to be executed in the directory this repo is cloned.